myleslinder/myplanetdigital/src/documents/tags/people.html.md

 title: People
 layout: 'articles'
 pagedCollection: 'homepage'
-menu: 1
+menu: 2
+menuOrder: 2
-menuTitle: Our People
+menuTitle: People
 menuBanner: Years of standing at our desks while working have developed a profound sense of bipedal balance in each of us.
 tagName: people
 ---